guiwitz/napari-serialcellpose/README.md

 [![codecov](https://codecov.io/gh/guiwitz/napari-serialcellpose/branch/main/graph/badge.svg)](https://codecov.io/gh/guiwitz/napari-serialcellpose)
 [![napari hub](https://img.shields.io/endpoint?url=https://api.napari-hub.org/shields/napari-serialcellpose)](https://napari-hub.org/plugins/napari-serialcellpose)

-This napari plugin allows to segment all images within a folder using cellpose.
-The cellpose model can be either a custom model or an official cellpose model.
-In addition, a set of "region properties" can be visualized as histograms for each image or for the entire folder.

-This plugin uses the great [napari-skimage-regionprops](https://github.com/haesleinhuepf/napari-skimage-regionprops) plugin to show properties as interactive tables.
+This napari plugin allows you to segment single images or series of images using built-in or custom Cellpose models as well as to analyze the properties of these segmented regions ("region properties").
+Properties can be visualized for a single image or a complete experiment in the form of histograms that can also be filtered (e.g. based on area size, mean intensity etc.) Thanks to the [napari-skimage-regionprops](https://github.com/haesleinhuepf/napari-skimage-regionprops) plugin, properties of segmented objects can be interactively explored at a single object level.

+## Main goal

+The main goal of this plugin is to simplify the classical image processing pipeline of image segmentation followed by region analysis via Cellpose.
+It allows to quickly get a quantification of a set of images without the need for any scripting.

 ## Installation